 Every year, many U.S. citizens and lawful permanent residents sponsor green card applications for their close family members who are foreign nationals.
-The first step in most family-based green card application processes is filing the U.S. Citizenship and Immigration Service (USCIS) Form I-130.
-Form I-130 is officially called the “Petition for Alien Relative,” and USCIS uses it to verify a real and qualifying relationship between the green card sponsor and the green card applicant.
+The first step in most family-based green card application processes is filing the U.S. Citizenship and Immigration Services (USCIS) Form I-130, officially called the Petition for Alien Relative.
+USCIS uses this form to verify a real and qualifying relationship between the green card sponsor and the green card applicant.
 In this article, we discuss the purpose of Form I-130, who can and can’t file Form I-130, the Form I-130 filing fees, and how long it takes USCIS to process the form.

 Priority dates do not apply to family members of U.S. citizens who can submit their green card forms at the same time as the I-130 or immediately after USCIS approves the I-130.
 Both family members of U.S. citizens and permanent residents must have an approved Form I-130 petition to begin their respective processes.
 Read more about the Department of State’s visa bulletin with our guide.

 U.S. citizens and U.S. permanent residents who want to register permanent residence for their immediate family members can file Form I-130 to begin the process.
 You can only sponsor a family member if they’re an immediate relative.
 Immediate relatives include spouses, parents, and children.
 Each relative you file for must have their respective Form I-130 petition.